rurreac/slider/README.md

 A Client would use a key generated by the Server and stored in its Certificate Jar, since a Client using any certificate in the Server Certificate Jar will be authorized to connect.

-Typically, you would like to use `-fingerprints` to authenticate Servers on publicly exposed Clients (running as Listeners) and `-key` to authenticate Clients on Servers with `-auth` enabled.
+`-key` offers a way to authenticate Clients on Servers with `-auth` enabled.
+If the Server was not configured with authentication, providing `-key` won't have any effect.

 ## Credits